Key Technologies Powering Digital Transformation in the Manufacturing Industry

 Cloud computing and Industry 4.0 come hand in hand.
 As digital transformation will require more data sharing cross-sites and often cross-geographies, the cloud has become an integral technology for enabling integration 4.0 – seamless, real-time connectivity between multiple systems.
 Deploying new services and functionality in the cloud also enables you to add more data-driven services for production systems.

-Cloud-based machine learning solutions like allow manufacturers to streamline communication between all the connected elements in their ecosystem.
+Cloud-based machine learning solutions like Microsoft Azure Cognitive Services allow manufacturers to streamline communication between all the connected elements in their ecosystem.
 Data, generated by equipment, systems, sensors and robots, can be immediately collected and shared with other branches of your system to automate material provisioning, intralogistics, maintenance and other manual tasks.

 The cloud is a powerful collaborative tool for industrial companies that can change the culture of data management by breaking the existing silo between different systems and departments.
 Cloud storage also makes access to information more consistent, as due to its elastic nature it can accommodate huge volumes of data without performance hitches.